 The New Carlsberg Foundation puts emphasis on the following aspects:

-- the exhibition should be original and of high quality.
+- be original and of high quality.

-- any living artists involved must be remunerated for their contributions.
+- Any living artists involved must be remunerated for their contributions.

 The application must include